LDAV-Symposium/2023/_pages/call-for-papers.md

 [submission site](https://new.precisionconference.com/vgtc)
 (<https://new.precisionconference.com/vgtc>), log in, go to 'Submissions', and select Society 'VGTC', Conference 'LDAV 2021', and Track 'LDAV 2021 Papers'.

+### Full Papers
+Full papers should have a maximum length of 9 pages with up to two (2) additional pages allowed for only references (maximum total of 11 pages).
+Full papers may make contributions in techniques, systems, applications, evaluations, or theory.
+The contributions of full papers are reviewed based on their novelty, contribution, replicability, and evaluation.

+### Short Papers
+Short papers should have a length of 4-5 pages in total.
+Short papers are a venue to report smaller contributions than full papers.
+Position papers and showcases of interesting application of visualization are good topics for short papers.
+Technique, system, application, evaluation, or theory papers that have a smaller contribution than a full paper can also be submitted as a short paper.

 ## Proceedings